Reconstruction era: Freedmen's Bureau

 Northern teachers traveled into the South to provide education and training for the newly freed population.

 On March 3, 1865, the Freedmen's Bureau Bill became law, sponsored by the Republicans to aid freedmen and White refugees.
 A federal bureau was created to provide food, clothing, fuel, and advice on negotiating labor contracts.
 It attempted to oversee new relations between freedmen and their former masters in a free labor market.
 The act, without deference to a person's color, authorized the bureau to lease confiscated land for a period of three years and to sell it in portions of up to 40 acres per buyer.
 The bureau was to expire one year after the termination of the war.
 Lincoln was assassinated before he could appoint a commissioner of the bureau.

 With the help of the bureau, the recently freed slaves began voting, forming political parties, and assuming the control of labor in many areas.
 The bureau helped to start a change of power in the South that drew national attention from the Republicans in the North to the Democrats in the South.
-This is especially evident in the election between Grant and Seymour (Johnson did not get the Democratic nomination), where almost 700,000 Black voters voted and swayed the election 300,000 votes in Grant's favor.

 Even with the benefits that it gave to the freedmen, the Freedmen's Bureau was unable to operate effectively in certain areas.
 Terrorizing freedmen for trying to vote, hold a political office, or own land, the Ku Klux Klan was the nemesis of the Freedmen's Bureau.

-Bans color discrimination
+Bans on color discrimination

 Other legislation was signed that broadened equality and rights for African Americans.
 Lincoln outlawed discrimination on account of color, in carrying U.S. mail, in riding on public street cars in Washington, D.C., and in pay for soldiers.

 February 1865 peace conference

 Lincoln and Secretary of State William H. Seward met with three Southern representatives to discuss the peaceful Reconstruction of the Union and the Confederacy on February 3, 1865, in Hampton Roads, Virginia.
 The Southern delegation included Confederate Vice President Alexander H. Stephens, John Archibald Campbell, and Robert M. T. Hunter.
 The Southerners proposed the Union recognition of the Confederacy, a joint Union–Confederate attack on Mexico to oust Emperor Maximilian I, and an alternative subordinate status of servitude for Blacks rather than slavery.
-Lincoln flatly rejected recognition of the Confederacy, and said that the slaves covered by his Emancipation Proclamation would not be re-enslaved.
+Lincoln flatly rejected recognition of the Confederacy and said that the slaves covered by his Emancipation Proclamation would not be re-enslaved.
 He said that the Union states were about to pass the Thirteenth Amendment, outlawing slavery.
-Lincoln urged the governor of Georgia to remove Confederate troops and "ratify this constitutional amendment prospectively, so as to take effect—say in five years...
+Lincoln urged the governor of Georgia to remove Confederate troops and "ratify this constitutional amendment prospectively, so as to take effect—say in five years ....
 Slavery is doomed."
 Lincoln also urged compensated emancipation for the slaves as he thought the North should be willing to share the costs of freedom.
 Although the meeting was cordial, the parties did not settle on agreements.